Undergraduate Admission FAQ

 Pepperdine has taken many measures to provide a safe campus, such as entrance security booths, a late night security escort program, 24-hour campus security personnel, locked residence halls and suite areas, a blue-light system, and well-lit parking lots.

-Tuition and Room and Board for the 2022-2023 academic year is $81,702.
+The estimated cost of attendance for the 2024-25 academic year is $95,234.
+That includes tuition, food, housing, and indirect costs, such as books, transportation, and personal expenses.
 Approximately 92% of students at Pepperdine receive some form of financial assistance.
 For more information about financial assistance, please visit the Financial Assistance website.

 Academics